VincentToups/digital-ocean-datascience/data-science-basics.md

 rules from anywhere.

-Use a convenient website like [ipchicken](https://ipchicken.com/) to find your IP address and put it in the Inbound Rules section of the page next to ssh.
+Use a convenient website like [ipchicken](https://ipchicken.com/) to find your (outward facing) IP address and put it in the Inbound Rules section of the page next to ssh.
 Delete the other two options to prevent other traffic from talking to your server.
-This isn't perfect security, but combined with our ssh key we should be a relatively thin target.
+This isn't perfect security (usually many computers share the same outward facing IP address), but combined with our ssh key we should be a relatively thin target.

 ![](ssh-only-me.png)